PKU-ASE-RISE/medusa/README.md

     DARE_SUM       DARE with k=10% and simple averaging DARE_TA        DARE with k=10% and task arithmetic DARE_TIES      DARE with k=10% and TIES
+    _MEDUSA        MEDUSA merging (after masked finetuning),
-    _TIES          TIES without keeping top-k%, used as merge after finetuning for MEDUSA
+                   which is similar to TIES without keeping top-k%
 '''
 ```